What We Already Know

 What we know about the neurobiology of eating?

 Eating disorders are complex illnesses with no single cause.
-Psychological, interpersonal, socio-cultural and biological factors all seem to play a role, and the research of the Section of Eating Disorders at the Institute of Psychiatry aims to understand more about the different factors and how they interact.
+Psychological, interpersonal, socio-cultural and biological factors all seem to play a role, and the research of the Eating Disorders Research Group at the Institute of Psychiatry aims to understand more about the different factors and how they interact.
 Visit the research pages on this website to find out more about recent results and current projects.

-A person is more likely to develop an eating disorder if they have low self-esteem, lack of social skills, a tendency to be a perfectionist and to set rigid standards for themselves.
-Other psychological factors are depression, anxiety, anger, emptiness or loneliness.
-Approximately 50 per cent of people with eating disorders suffer obsessive compulsive spectrum disorders and/or have obsessive compulsive personality traits, usually dating back to childhood.
+A person is more likely to develop an eating disorder if they have low self-esteem, a tendency to be a perfectionist, or are either shy, anxious and overcontrolled or rash and impulsive in their nature.
+Other psychological factors are depression, boredom or loneliness.
+A significant proportion of people with eating disorders suffer obsessive compulsive spectrum disorders and/or have obsessive compulsive personality traits, usually dating back to childhood.
 These traits are found across the whole spectrum of eating disorders, but there is evidence that people with anorexia have higher levels of childhood rigidity and perfectionism than those with bulimia.

 Research has shown that an individual's genetic make up may have an impact on whether they develop an eating disorder.
 While genetic factors may play a part in predisposing a person to developing and/or maintaining an eating disorder, these are primarily mental illnesses with a psychological basis and serious consequences, which can continue for many years if left unchecked.

-People with anorexia nervosa and bulimia crave for an escape from reality, for power, and self-control.
-They may find life messy, inconsistent, frightening and erratic and their eating disorder helps them to cope with life's problems and avoid issues or emotions that are too painful to face.
+People with eating disorders may find life messy, inconsistent, frightening and erratic and their eating disorder helps them to cope with life's problems, to feel more in control, and to avoid issues or emotions that are too painful to face.
 Anorexia makes someone feel emotionally numb, while bulimia is sometimes considered to be a way of getting rid of excess emotions.
 Either way, an eating disorder can help an individual deal with low self-esteem, problematic family relationships, growing up, the death of someone special, academic pressure, relationships with friends or partners, difficulties at work, school or university, a lack of self-confidence, social insecurities, sexual and emotional abuse.
 Some individuals may have had a harrowing, disruptive and traumatic period in their life, whereas others can think of no trigger for the development of their illness.

 Research has shown that someone is more likely to develop an eating disorder if they have been brought up in an environment where food and eating, weight or body shape have assumed a disproportionate significance, or if they have been ridiculed because of their size or weight.
 Someone is more likely to develop an eating disorder if they have been brought up in an over-protective or over-controlling environment, where independence has not been encouraged and where they have not been encouraged to think for themselves.
 Other risk factors include a difficulty expressing feelings and emotions; family disharmony and troubled interpersonal relationships; a history of sexual and/or physical abuse; unrealistic family expectations for achievement; and a tendency to comply with other people's demands.